Michael Knapp

-Michael Knapp (born January 30, 2000) is an American professional soccer player who plays as a midfielder for USL Championship club Rio Grande Valley FC.
+Michael Knapp (born January 30, 2000) is an American professional soccer player who plays as a midfielder for USL League One side Chattanooga Red Wolves.

 Club career

 Born in Bloomfield, New Jersey, Knapp played prep soccer at Bloomfield High School and began his career with the Cedar Stars Academy before joining the youth academy at the New York Red Bulls in 2017.
 On July 15, 2018, Knapp played in one match for the New York Red Bulls U-23 in the Premier Development League against the Ocean City Nor'easters, coming on as a late substitute during the 1–2 defeat.

 In the fall of 2018, Knapp began attending Montclair State University and playing college soccer for the Montclair Red Hawks.
-He made his collegiate debut on August 31, 2018 against SUNY Oneonta.
+He made his collegiate debut on August 31, 2018, against SUNY Oneonta.
 He ended his first season starting in all 17 matches for the Red Hawks and earning the New Jersey Athletic Conference Rookie of the Year award.

-During Knapp's sophomore season, he scored his first Red Hawks goal on August 31, 2019 against the St. Joseph's-Brooklyn Bears and scored a goal each in two conference matches against the William Paterson Pioneers and TCNJ Lions.
+During Knapp's sophomore season, he scored his first Red Hawks goal on August 31, 2019, against the St. Joseph's-Brooklyn Bears and scored a goal each in two conference matches against the William Paterson Pioneers and TCNJ Lions.
 He played in 18 matches that season, scoring the 3 goals, and earned the NJAC Midfielder of the Year award.